Submitted by SEE®

 From creating diversity programs and offering flexible work options, to mentoring and recognizing women, there are myriad ways the manufacturing industry can address the challenges facing women today and tap into its largest talent pool.

 Society is becoming more gender inclusive, but “we have a long way to go” in the manufacturing industry Jorgenson said.
 Manufacturers need to consider what they are doing actively and continuously to engage women, she suggested.
 “I think time will tell.
 I'm very hopeful.”

-Sealed Air (NYSE: SEE) is in business to protect, solve critical packaging challenges, and make our world better than we find it.
-Our automated packaging solutions promote a safer, more resilient, and less wasteful global food supply chain, enable e-commerce, and protect goods transported worldwide.
+SEE (NYSE: SEE) is in business to protect, to solve critical packaging challenges, and to make our world better than we find it.
+Our automated packaging solutions promote a safer, more resilient, and less wasteful global food, fluids and liquids supply chain, enable e-commerce, and protect goods in transit from damage.

-Our globally recognized brands include CRYOVAC® brand food packaging, SEALED AIR® brand protective packaging, AUTOBAG® brand automated systems, BUBBLE WRAP® brand packaging, SEE Automation™ solutions, and prismiq™ smart packaging solutions.
+Our globally recognized solution brands include CRYOVAC® food packaging, LIQUIBOX® fluids and liquids systems, SEALED AIR® protective packaging, AUTOBAG® automated packaging systems, BUBBLE WRAP® packaging, SEE Automation™ and prismiq™ digital packaging and printing.

-SEE generated $5.5 billion in sales in 2021 and has approximately 16,500 employees who serve customers in 114 countries/territories.
+SEE generated $5.6 billion in sales in 2022 and has approximately 17,300 employees (including Liquibox employees) who serve customers in 120 countries/territories.
 To learn more, visit sealedair.com.

 More from SEE®